Save MP3 audio of Little Red Riding Hood (right click, save as)

 One day her mother, having made some cakes, said to her: “Go my dear, and see how your grandmother is doing, for I hear she has been very ill.
 Take her a cake, and this little pot of butter.”

 Little Red Riding Hood set out immediately to go to her grandmother, who lived in another village.

-“Does she live far off?” said the wolf
+“Does she live far off?” asked the wolf.

-The wolf pulled the string n, and the door opened, and then he immediately fell upon the good woman and ate her up in a moment, for it been more than three days since he had eaten.
-He then shut the door and got into the grandmother’s bed, expecting Little Red Riding Hood, who came some time afterwards and knocked at the door: tap, tap.
+The wolf pulled the string and the door opened, and then he immediately fell upon the good woman and ate her up in a moment, for it been more than three days since he had eaten.
+He then shut the door and got into the grandmother’s bed, expecting Little Red Riding Hood, who came some time afterwards and knocked at the door.
+Tap, tap.